Phentermine (By mouth)

-- Make sure your doctor knows if you have kidney disease, heart disease, high blood pressure, diabetes, nervousness, or a history of alcohol abuse.
+- Make sure your doctor knows if you have kidney disease, diabetes, heart disease, or high blood pressure.
+Tell your doctor if you are allergic to tartrazine or aspirin.

-- Stop using this medicine and check with your doctor right away if you develop chest pain, fainting, shortness of breath, troubled breathing, or swelling of the lower legs, ankles, or feet.
+- Check with your doctor right away if you develop shortness of breath, chest pain, fainting, or swelling of the lower legs, ankles, or feet.
 These may be symptoms of a serious lung disease.

-- This medicine may affect blood sugar levels.
-Diabetic patients may notice a change in blood or urine sugar tests.
+- This medicine may affect blood sugar levels in patients with diabetes.
 Check with your doctor if you have any questions.

 Possible Side Effects While Using This Medicine